VictoriaTB/VaD_DTMR2025/README.md

 ## Demo Instructions

-Load the example exposure and outcome datasets as follows:
+Load the example exposure and outcome datasets as follows and add the following parameters to the start of the script:

 ```r
 Exposure_GWAS <- read.table("Ex_Exposure.txt", header = TRUE)